Jul 18, 2024

 Soft Skills

-Here's an example of a well-written education section for a problem manager role:
+In contrast, a well-crafted education section for a problem manager role reads like this:

 Including a certificates section in your resume is essential if you're aiming for a problem manager role.
 List the name of the certificate to make it clear what qualifications you hold.
 Include the date of completion to show how recent and relevant your education is.
 Add the issuing organization to verify the credibility of your certification.
 Certificates can also be highlighted in the header.
 For example, after your name, you could write: "Jane Doe, ITIL Certified".